 'PENANG' in a circle:

-Cancel that I have not been able to identify:
+Cancels that I have not been able to identify:

-Special cancel: crown with 'NEBONG TABAL':
+Special cancel: crown with "NEBONG TABAL":

 It seems that the postmaster of this town lost his cancelling device and made this one instead (according to 'Straits Settlements Postage Stamps' by F.E.
 Wood, p74).
 This cancel was made in 1894(?).
-Note that the cancel in the left lower corner reads 'NIBONG TEBAL'.
+Note that the cancel in the left lower corner reads "NIBONG TEBAL".

 Cancel of Netherlands Indies on Straits Settlements stamp (5 c blue), number in a diamond of dots, here '5': Padang and some other stamps with cancels '35', '56' and '89':